exosite-archive/exoline/README.md

 - differentiate dataport and client shares in tree command (this is important now that I'm using non-deprecated form of listing command)
 - --name parameter to copy command so names don't conflict
-- add raw command, taking full RPC json from stdin
-- Make the info command take multiple rids (or stdin)
 - delete serial number when dropping device
 - add --howmany option to create command
 - tab completion for commands and shortcuts
 - add dataport creation shorthand: "exo create <cik> <alias and name> [datatype]". `exo create mydevice foo` would create a dataport of format string with alias and name both set to foo. `exo create mydevice bar float` would create a float-valued dataport.
 - add test for --tz option
 - add the option of using requests to authenticate with https (see warning here: http://docs.python.org/2/library/httplib.html)
-- create executable and installer for a better Windows experience
-- support datasources with subscribe
 - new command to do resource ancestry lookup
 - add a --monitor (or --follow) option to script command
 - add support for https://github.com/exosite/docs/tree/master/rpc#authentication like this: $ exo info cik1,client_id=rid1